Your toddler is now building important pre-reading skills: listening and speaking. These activities and games are fun and help build on those skills.

 Where, Oh Where Is Baby?

-Help your toddler develop fine motor skills with a game that lets them open flaps and find their photo!
+Help your toddler develop fine motor skills with a game that lets her open flaps and find her photo!